Delaware Valley Regional Planning Commission: Regional Planning Federation of the Philadelphia Tri-State District

+The role of the DVRPC is to gather elected officials and government planners to improve transportation, promote smart growth initiatives, and protect the environment.
+The commission was first instituted as a regional planning agency in 1965 under a contract between Pennsylvania and New Jersey.

 Regional Citizens Committee

-The Regional Citizens Committee (RCC) initially came into being in the mid-1970s as the result of a federal mandate; it was initially structured as three committees focusing on the issues of transportation, housing and the environment.
+In the mid-1970s, the Regional Citizens Committee (RCC) was formed as the result of a federal mandate; it was initially structured as three committees focusing on the issues of transportation, housing, and the environment.

 In 1980, the three committees were merged into one and since that time the RCC has functioned as an advisory committee to the Board.
 In 1984, the RCC Chair was given a seat at the Board table in an advisory capacity.

-The RCC was structured to fulfill several goals:
+The RCC was structured to fulfill three goals: